Aens/Gw2RaidExplorer/README.md

 * Finally download and install the new version.

 ## Bugs known and things TBD (To be done):
-* Investigating: Blurry on high DPI scales (To be confirmed).
+* Investigating: Issues of Font Sizes in high DPI scales (No idea how to fix yet).
 * Investigating: Currency earned "this week" might be imposible. https://en-forum.guildwars2.com/discussion/67421/week-magnetite-shards-gaeting-crystals#latest
 * TBD: Language translations.